kevinmamaqi/alti-course/README.md

 3. useState() hook.
 It allows us to manage the state of a specific component. https://reactjs.org/docs/hooks-reference.html#usestate
 4. useContext() hook.
 It allows us to give context to our application and share state between components. https://reactjs.org/docs/hooks-reference.html#usecontext
 5. third party libraries for state management.
 REDUX is the most used one. https://redux.js.org/

+## EXERCISE 2
+Make the CountUp component start when we scroll to it, or in other words, when we see it.